OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

     <td><img src="./docimages/runner.UI.03.png"></td>
   </tr>
 </table>

 Notice that this allows you to set the `process.on.start`, but also to shutdown the Multiplexer.
 Use it with caution.

 Here is a use case:
 > You start from your home for a run, you want to log the data from a GPS.
-> You start everything at home before you go, with process.on.start=false
+> You start everything at home before you go, with `process.on.start=false`
 > You get out, and when you're about to start running, you connect to the Raspberry PI from your cell phone,
 > and from the UI above, you start the recording.
 > Once done, you stop it the same way.
 The data have been collected only when you were running.
-> Then you can even stop the Multiplexer, before going home.
+> Then you can even stop the Multiplexer, before going home to download and visualize your data file.

 ## Demos